 Weight: 25 to 35 pounds

-Physical Characteristics: Square, medium-sized dog with a naturally corded coat; colors include black, silver, and white
+Physical Characteristics: Square build; naturally corded coat; colors include black, silver, and white

 03 of 10